-If your concern or complaint relates to teaching or other provision made by your college, you should raise it either with your tutor or with one of the college officers, Senior Tutor, Tutor for Graduates (as appropriate).
+If your concern or complaint relates to provision made by your college, you should raise it either with your college advisor or with one of the college officers, such as the Senior Tutor, or Tutor for Graduates (as appropriate).
 Your college will also be able to explain how to take your complaint further if you are dissatisfied with the outcome of its consideration.